-How Long Does It Take to Mine 1 Bitcoin Depending on Your Device?
+- How Long Does It Take to Mine 1 Bitcoin – Conclusion

-First of all, we must consider that BTC mining is no longer what it used to be ten years ago when anyone with a PC could mine Bitcoin.
-However, nowadays, it is almost impossible to mine Bitcoin because of a number of factors.
-To get a clear view of why things have changed, let’s start by analyzing the process of mining.
+First, we must consider that Bitcoin mining is no longer what it used to be 10 years ago when anyone with a PC could mine it.
+However, nowadays, it is almost impossible to mine Bitcoin because of many factors.
+To get a clear view of why things have changed, let’s start by analyzing the mining process.

 The Process of Mining a Block

-Unlike earlier days, nowadays, the process of mining Bitcoin is best contextualized in terms of mining cryptocurrency blocks, as opposed to single units, such as one Bitcoin (BTC).
+Unlike earlier years, nowadays, the process of mining Bitcoin can be best explored in terms of mining cryptocurrency blocks, as opposed to single units, such as 1 Bitcoin (BTC).
 The reason is simple: new Bitcoins are only mined whenever a new block on the Bitcoin blockchain is validated.

-Block mining requires solving complex mathematical equations, which are also known as a hash.
-The first miner to validate new block benefits by getting a reward – which is currently 6.25 BTC, down from 12.5 BTC.
+Block mining requires solving complex encrypted functions, also known as a hash.
+The first miner to validate a new block will get a reward (also known as block reward) – which is currently 6.25 BTC, down from 12.5 BTC.

-It’s not easy to determine how long it takes to mine 1 BTC because it depends on several factors.
-Notably, computational power, competition, and the hardware used are great determinants.
-Nonetheless, the consistent factor that determines how long it takes to mine 1 BTC is the hashing difficulty algorithm.
-It is designed in a way that ensures it self-adjusts to yield a block verification time of 10 minutes.
+It takes a lot of work to determine how long it takes to mine 1 Bitcoin because it depends on several factors.
+Notably, computational power, competition, and hardware are significant determinants.
+Nonetheless, the hashing difficulty algorithm consistently determines how long it takes to mine 1 BTC.
+It is designed to ensure it self-adjusts to yield a block verification time of 10 minutes.

-Therefore, in an ideal situation, it takes around 10 minutes to mine BTC.
-However, most mining conditions and environments are far from ideal.
-For example, while it was possible to mine BTC alone using your personal computer, things have now changed because of recent technological developments.
+Therefore, it takes around 10 minutes to mine BTC in an ideal situation.
+However, most mining conditions and environments are far from perfect.
+For example, while it was possible to mine BTC alone using your computer, things have changed because of recent technological developments.

-Mining now requires a lot of electricity and hardware that is far beyond most of us.
+Mining now requires a lot of electricity and hardware far beyond most of us.
 This ultimately affects your mining speed.
-So, if you are mining solo, then your mining duration will likely be more than the ideal 10 minutes.
+So, if you are mining solo, your mining duration will likely be more than 10 minutes.

 The Role of Mining Hardware and Competition

-As already mentioned, operating a solo mining enterprise may not only be expensive but also time-consuming.
-The best approach to Bitcoin mining is to use a mining pool.
-Any mining pool that adopts the latest hardware has the highest chance of being the first to mine a block of BTC within the ideal time frame of 10 minutes.
+As already mentioned, operating a solo mining enterprise may be not only expensive but also time-consuming.
+The best approach to Bitcoin mining is to use mining pools.
+Any mining pool that adopts the latest hardware (and the best mining pools adopt the newest hardware) has the highest chance of being the first to mine a block of BTC within the ideal time frame of 10 minutes.

-Also, new mining rigs with higher performance and computing abilities can greatly expedite the process of mining Bitcoin.
+Also, a new Bitcoin mining rig with higher performance and computing abilities can significantly expedite the process of mining Bitcoin.
 As a result, they are making it difficult for solo miners to match the competition.
 The notable mining rigs are CPU, GPU, FPGA, and ASIC.

 CPUs are easy to install and configure.
-However, for enhanced performance, you have to get multi-core processors or CPUs with several motherboards.
-CPUs were initially used for Bitcoin mining, but the emergence of GPU, FPGA, and ASIC relegated them to mining certain altcoins.
-Subsequently, even the GPU and FPGA have also become irrelevant in mining Bitcoin because of advancements in technology.
+However, you have to get multi-core processors or CPUs with several motherboards for enhanced performance.
+CPUs were initially used for Bitcoin mining, but the emergence of GPUs, FPGAs, and ASICs relegated them to certain mining altcoins.
+Subsequently, technological advancements have made even the GPU and FPGA irrelevant in mining Bitcoin.

 Currently, miners use ASIC hardware devices for mining Bitcoin.
-These chips are specifically tailored to mine BTC based on Bitcoin’s SHA-256 hashing algorithm.
-Therefore, using any other less optimized hardware will make it very difficult to compete with mining pools that use the ASIC technology.
+These chips are specially tailored to mine BTC based on Bitcoin’s SHA-256 hashing algorithm.
+Therefore, using other less optimized hardware will make competing with mining pools that use ASIC technology very difficult.